 - providing free computers for children

-- connecting refugees with offices of refugee resettlement
+- connecting refugees with refugee resettlement agencies

 - helping with job search

-- resolving conflicts with host families
+- mediating conflicts with host families

 How You Can Support Refugees